AdobeDocs/marketo.en/help/marketo/getting-started/implementing-a-new-marketo-engage-instance/document-your-setup.md

 <tbody>
   <tr>
     <td>List Import</td>
-    <td><li>Gather a list of data sources that records will be pulled from to <a href="https://experienceleague.adobe.com/en/docs/marketo/using/getting-started-with-marketo/quick-wins/import-a-list-of-people" target="_blank">import into Marketo Engage</a>.</li>
+    <td><li>Gather a list of data sources that records will be pulled from to <a href="https://experienceleague.adobe.com/en/docs/marketo/using/getting-started/quick-wins/import-a-list-of-people" target="_blank">import into Marketo Engage</a>.</li>
-    <li>If you are importing from multiple data sources, consider using Master Lists or <a href="https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/administration/field-management/create-a-custom-field-in-marketo" target="_blank">creating a Custom Field</a> on the person record to denote the data source.</li></td>
+    <li>If you are importing from multiple data sources, consider using Master Lists or <a href="https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/administration/field-management/create-a-custom-field-in-marketo" target="_blank">creating a custom field</a> on the person record to denote the data source.</li></td>
   </tr>
   <tr>
     <td>Database Integration</td>